"Feeling loss is a biproduct of having loved"

 Our society has lost the ability to fully support those experiencing grief.
 Often friends and family can’t sit with us in our sadness, or they have a timeline for which we are expected to be healed and have ‘moved on’.
 Grief has no timeline; and when we rush to ‘be ok’ it leaves us with unresolved issues that can plague our future decisions and relationships.

-As a Grief Coach I hold space for your pain, sadness, and confusion.
-I also support you in who you are after your loss because we are changed by these moments in our lives.
+As a Grief Coach I hold space for pain, sadness, anger and confusion.
+I also support you in finding out who you are after your loss because we are changed by these moments in our lives.
 Coaching is not therapy; it is about supporting people on their own journey of healing.
 You know what you need to move through this storm, but having someone at your side to lean on, and give you support makes it more bearable.

 What are some of the methods that I employ?
 I am a sounding board and compassionate ear to tell your story to when those around you seem fatigued of hearing.
 Someone to give you advice based on my knowledge of the grief process.
 I will direct you to rituals that will enable you to set up a space and time to process your emotions.
 I hold you accountable to the action items we have agreed upon.